 The Vermont Reptile and Amphibian Atlas is an independent program, working in partnership with many organizations and individuals.
 We are pleased to be working with Vermont Family Forests as our fiscal agent.
 Vermont Family Forests is a not-for-profit 501(c)3 organization with shared conservation goals.
-Our funds come from outside grants, contributions, and the sale of posters and atlases.
+Our funds come from outside grants, contributions, and the sale of posters, hats, and atlases.

 Our Regular Funding Sources